This post contains affiliate links.

-This colorful chickpea salad is full of Mediterranean-inspired flavor.
-I love loading up my salads with vibrant ingredients and this crunchy salad is both visually appealing and filling.
+This colorful and crunchy chickpea salad is full of Mediterranean-inspired flavor.
+I love loading up my salads with vibrant ingredients that are visually appealing, nourishing and filling.

 crunchy chickpea salad with spinach, chickpeas, pepitas and vegetables.